vanjac/three/README.md

 - With the two vertices of an edge selected, `d` to Divide the edge with a new vertex
 - With two vertices selected, `Shift-d` to merge the second with the first ("undivide")
 - With two vertices selected that are on the same face but not the same edge, `e` to divide that face with an Edge connecting them
-- With two vertices of an edge selected that divides two coplanar polygons, `Shift-e` to merge the polygons and remove the edge.
+- With two vertices of an edge selected that divides two coplanar polygons, `Shift-e` to merge the polygons and remove the edge
 - `h` to enter adjust mode to extrude the selected faces.
 If objects are selected, all faces will be extruded and the original object will be deleted afterwards ("Hollow").
 - `k` with meshes selected to "clip" the selected meshes, using a plane to slice off part of them.
 Adjust mode is used to set a point on the clip plane, followed by the normal of the plane.
 The normal points in the direction of the half that is removed.
 - `Shift-k` to use the selected meshes to "carve" into all other meshes